 Any list of Analytics tools is oddly incomplete without mentioning this giant.
 Google Analytics (GA) is one of the oldest, trusted, and versatile insight metrics tool for any business’ every walk of life.
 Be it a start-up or an enterprise with huge online visitors, Google Analytics is the perfect tool you can have.

-Google Analytics can delve deep into the web traffic and tell you so much more than just the number of visitors checking out your site on daily basis.
+Google Analytics can delve deep into the web traffic and tell you so much more than just the number of visitors checking out your site on a daily basis.
 Representing one of the best eCommerce analytics tools out there, Google Analytics and its Enhanced eCommerce capabilities can help merchants close the loop for new and returning customers alike.
 The effectiveness of this tool is undeniable and well-appreciated.
 GA is a FREE tool that is available for everyone; no matter what scale your business is at.

 - Proactive Insights

 - Conversion reports